-6. Set up shop and sell your wares

-First ask your child what kind of shop she wants – does she want to sell clothes, food, musical instruments or even her own art?
-For younger children, use Monopoly money to barter and trade with them.
-Older children could invite their friends around to be customers and run their own market or even a US inspired lemonade stand.
+First ask your child what kind of shop they want – do they want to sell clothes, food, musical instruments or even their own art?
+For younger children, use Monopoly money or play money to barter and trade with them.
+Older children could invite their siblings/friends around to be customers and run their own market or even a US inspired lemonade stand.

 7. Do a scavenger hunt

 Make a list of 10 items your child will need to collect.
-Ask him to put the first object in a ‘Treasure Chest’ in the room where you are, then tell him the next item on the list; when he has collected all 10, offer him a prize.
+Ask them to put the first object in a ‘Treasure Chest’ in the room where you are, then tell them the next item on the list; when they’ve collected all 10, offer a prize.
 You could also choose the items so that number one is one apple; number two is two shoes, and so on.

 8. Set up a Fortune teller’s stall

-Curtain off a corner of a room to be a fortune teller’s ‘stall’, tie a scarf around your child’s head and wrap her in some big gypsy-style jewellery, then set up a selection of origami fortune tellers (see Origami Fortune Tellers in our Arts & Crafts section) from which her customers can choose.
-Cross her palm with silver and the future is yours for the knowing…
+Curtain off a corner of a room to be a fortune teller’s ‘stall’, tie a scarf around your child’s head and wrap them in some big gypsy-style jewellery, then set up a selection of origami fortune tellers from which customers can choose.
+Cross their palms with silver and the future is yours for the knowing…

-Take 2: